pypa/packaging.python.org/source/key_projects.rst

 to PyPI.
 Flit requires Python 3, but you can use it to distribute modules for Python 2, so long as they can be imported on Python 3.

-The flit packaged is lifted by `Matthias Bussonnier
+The flit package is lifted by `Matthias Bussonnier
-<https://github.com/Carreau>`__ since October 2023 on the `tidelift paltform
+<https://github.com/Carreau>`__ since October 2023 on the `tidelift platform
 `<https://tidelift.com/lifter/search/pypi/flit`__, and funds sent to the PSF and earmarked for PyPA usage.